Families Search For Missing Loved Ones After Fire Burns Through Berry Creek

 “They told me, ‘You can’t go up there, they have already stopped from going up there,’ ” she said.

 Homes are burnt to the ground and years of memories are gone in Berry Creek.
 The North Complex West Zone left several people trapped.
-Among the now-missing is Kelly Burke, a mother in her late 40’s, and 16-year-old Josiah.
-Josiah’s mom, who is out of state, is now scrambling to book a flight to California.
+The missing included Kelly Burke, a mother in her late 40’s, and 16-year-old Josiah Williams.

-“Josiah, I love you.
-Please call me, let me know where you are at,” Jessica Williams said to her son Josiah in a video message.
+Josiah’s mom, Jessica Williams, confirmed that DNA found confirmed her son Josiah was dead.

+READ: 16-Year-Old Josiah Williams Killed In North Complex West Zone Fire, Family Confirms

 Michelle is praying her sister Kelly is safe after flames ripped through her Berry Creek home of 20 years.